 Before joining WITNESS, Madeleine served as an I.F.
 Stone Fellow with Human Rights Watch’s multimedia team, where she created videos and podcasts to accompany advocacy reports, and assisted researchers in capturing multimedia in the field.
 In 2010, she documented extrajudicial killings in Jamaica for the country's leading human rights organization, producing a video series that was presented to the Inter-American Commission on Human Rights.

-Madeleine has presented on citizen video and human rights at SXSW, the U.S. State Department, the Online News Association, the Kennedy School of Government, Barnard College, Aperture, and the National Conference for Media Reform.
+Madeleine has presented on community-driven journalism at the Latino Media Summit and Oakland’s City Hall.
+She has presented on citizen video and human rights at SXSW, the U.S. State Department, the Newseum, the Kennedy School of Government, Barnard College, Aperture, and the National Conference for Media Reform.
 Her stories have appeared in the Washington Post, the San Francisco Chronicle, Colorlines, MediaShift, and Orion, and broadcast on public radio programs including PRI’s The World.
 Her documentary film on a first-generation high school graduate aired on the public television program, POV, as part of its Latino Graduates series.

 Madeleine earned a dual MA in Journalism and International Studies from UC Berkeley, and a BA from the University of Chicago.
 She is a native of Oakland, California, and a lover of cumbia, mangos, and mixtapes.

 My passion for journalism is guided by my belief in the impact of storytelling—not just on the audience, but on the people asking the questions, those telling the stories, and the communities and societies whose stories are told.

 This belief took root during my experience in the pioneering youth media organization, Children’s Express.
 It was not the publication of my stories that mattered to my eight-year-old self so much as the discovery that, despite the fact that I didn’t look like a reporter, my perspective was worth sharing, and my questions worth asking.